BR0kEN-/cikit/tests/README.md

 **IMPORTANT!** Be ready to automatic system reboot if your version of PowerShell is lower than 3: new version will be installed and, to complete this process, system must be reloaded (https://serverfault.com/a/539247).

+## Ubuntu

+## macOS

 # Todo

 - [x] Add script to automate installation of Cygwin on Windows
 - [x] Add script to automate installation of VirtualBox
   - [x] Automatically accept Oracle certificates
 - [x] Add script to automate installation of Vagrant
+- [ ] Add script to automate environment provision on Ubuntu
+- [ ] Add script to automate environment provision on macOS